YU-Zhejian/art_modern/Readme.md

 - Supports 3 modes: `wgs`, `trans` and `templ`, similar to `pbsim3`.
 - Supports 3 library construction methods: `se`, `pe` and `mp`.
+- Masking detection dropped.
 - Supports Illumina only.
-Support over the `aln` output format was dropped.
+- Support over the `aln` output format was dropped.
 - Build system changed to CMake.
 - All C++ code were re-implemented in C++14 with radical removal of duplicated or unused code.
 - Random generator was changed from GNU Science Library (GSL) to Boost or C++ standard library.